Converting the Image Format Using qemu-img¶

 qemu-img supports the mutual conversion of image formats VHD, VMDK, QCOW2, RAW, VHDX, QCOW, VDI, and QED.

-ZVHD and ZVHD2 are self-developed image file formats and cannot be identified by qemu-img.
+ZVHD and ZVHD2 are the cloud's self-developed image file formats and cannot be identified by qemu-img.
 To convert image files to any of the two formats, use the qemu-img-hw tool.
 For details, see Converting the Image Format Using qemu-img-hw

 For example, to convert a CentOS 6.9 image file from VHD to QCOW2, run the following command: